-Ever since I started coconut oil to treat her cuts and wounds (she was pretty prone to injury), amazingly, the tissues on her simple wound would start to close up in just 3 days and completely heal in 7 days or so.
+Ever since I started coconut oil to treat her cuts and wounds (she was pretty prone to injury), amazingly, the tissues on her simple wound would start to close up in just 3 days.
+And completely heal in 7 days or so.

 Of course, more complicated and deeper wound would take longer.
 Like the 25-cm long surgical incision she got on her lower tummy in 2016.
 Her surgeon passed me a few tubes of antiseptic cream for treating my mom's stitched wound at home.

 Her surgical wound was healing pretty fast, like 3 weeks or so since the application of coconut oil.
-My mom was happy because she no longer had to suffer the post-surgery pain and discomfort.
+My mom was happy because she no longer had to endure the post-surgery pain and discomfort.